storpool/ixgbevf-udevhelper/README.md

-# ixgbe virtual function udev helper
+# ixgbe and i40e virtual function udev helper

 ## Description

 Set of udev rules and script to help bringing up Virtual Function(VF) interfaces on Intel NICs handled by ixgbe(ixgbevf) Linux kernel module

+The newer NICs like X710 are using i40e kernel module which is handled too

 ## Author